 There’s more...

 In step 1, you create a function to retrieve users.
-This function allows you to reformat the properties as needed.
-The function allows you to improve the output in your report.
+This function allows you to reformat the properties as needed, improving the output in your report.

 In step 4 through step 8, you build the report contents.
 To create the output you see in the above output, you have to log in to a host in the domain.
 Otherwise, these sections would be blank and contain no users.